stuycs-gh-classrooms/nxtm-p03-pd09-uhhh/README.md

 Based on the gravity and how close the orbs are to eachother and the fixed  orb, there will be rotation and centripal.

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
--

 No

 ---

 ### Simulation 1: Gravity
-Describe how you will attempt to simulate orbital motion' Give each orb its own gravity and it will replicate centriputal force.
+Describe how you will attempt to simulate orbital motion

+Give each orb its own gravity and it will replicate centriputal force.

 ---

 ### Simulation 2: Spring